Råbylille Strand: Tourism

 The main attraction is of course the beach itself which, facing south, enjoys all-day sunshine.
 The sea is fairly shallow, making it ideal for bathing, boating and fishing.
 Signposted walks and cycle routes pass through the area.
 It is within a few minutes drive of historic Stege, the white chalk cliffs of Møns Klint, the beautiful park of Liselund, and the fishing village of Klintholm Havn.

 There are several arts-and-crafts workshops in the neighbourhood, with exhibitions of ceramics, glass, sculptures, jewelry and paintings.
 Of particular interest is the old farm museum, Museumsgården, on the road from Råbylille Strand to Keldbylille.
 In this 19th-century thatched farmhouse, you can see what farming and living conditions were like in former times.

 Environment

 East Møn is a quiet, hilly area with mixed farming.
 To the east, the ground rises to the wooded natural park which leads to the chalk Cliffs of Møn.
 The climate is sufficiently warm in the summer for a vineyard near Råbylille Strand but winters can be cold, wet and snowy.
 There are many varieties of land and sea birds, particularly swallows, pheasants and swans, while wild deer, squirrels, hares and foxes are among the animal species you are most likely to see.

 Until the 1960s, the area where most of the holiday homes now stand was marshland.
 The water was drained away through a series of ditches and channels connected to a powerful pumping station.
 At the same time, a three-meter high dyke was constructed along the seafront to prevent flooding.
 Some of the marshland still exists and has become a bird sanctuary.

+A narrow strip of land along the coast was protected under the Danish Nature Protection Act in 1962.